-The DNA Core accommodates both single sample users and high-throughput projects.
+The Genomics Core accommodates both single sample users and high-throughput projects.
 The facility utilizes a 3730xl 96-capillary DNA Analyzer with Applied Biosystems Big Dye Terminator cycle sequencing chemistry.
-The 96-capillary instrument with robotic plate handler provides a high throughput capacity at minimal cost to investigators.
-Projects of varying size are accommodated.

-Read lengths up to 900 bases per reaction are routine, providing the template is of high quality.
-Turn around time for submissions is 24 -36 hours.
-Review DNA Core Policies for a complete description of all core policies relating to services and billing.
-Contact the DNA Core for additional information.
+Read lengths up to 1100 bases per reaction are routine, providing the template is of high quality.
+Turn around time for submissions is < 24 hours.

 - All samples are to be submitted in a 1.5ml tube.
-The rack used by our Tecan robotic system restricts us to accepting only tubes with certain dimensions.
-The DNA Core currently uses Fisher Scientific (Cat. #05408129)1.5ml MCT Graduated tubes for sample submissions.
-The Fisher Scientific tubes may be purchased from the DNA Core through the Enzyme Freezer Program in a 500 tube per bag quantity.
+The rack used by our Tecan robotic system restricts us to accepting only tubes with specific dimensions.
+The MUGTC currently uses Fisher Scientific (Cat. #05408129)1.5ml MCT Graduated tubes for sample submissions.
+The Fisher Scientific tubes may be purchased from the Enzyme Freezer Program in a 500 tube per bag quantity.

 - Total volume of the template + primer mix in the 1.5 ml tube is to be 16 ul.

-- Recommended total amounts in the 16ul volume for the following DNA templates are:
+- Recommended total amounts in the 16ul volume for DNA templates and primer:

-- When properly submitted each order receives an order number and each sample recieves a requisition number.
+- Each order receives an order number and each sample receives a requisition number.
 Label tubes with the last three digits of the requisition number on the top of the tube.

 - Place samples in a plastic bag with the LIMS order number and submitting individual's name clearly written on the outside of the bag.
 (Plastic bags and permanent marker are provided on a cart outside of room 215).